hashicorp/terraform-website/content/source/docs/enterprise-beta/getting-started/workspaces.html.md

 ![new button](./images/work-new-button.png)

 On the "Create a new Workspace" page, you need to enter at least two items: a workspace name, and a VCS repository.
+(You can search for a repo by typing part of its name.)
 When you've finished, click the "Create Workspace" button.

 ![fields on new workspace page](./images/work-new-fields.png)